Morocco Basics

 Travel to Morocco

 There are many different cultures and traditions that culminate in the entirety of Morocco, therefore requiring you to pay attention to the practices that are common to each of them so as to mingle organically with the local crowd native to this country.
-However, the general rule of thumb says that you should dress conservatively, have respect for their culture and religion (which is predominantly Islam), and undertake all precautionary measures that you would have taken anyhow while traveling to a foreign country.
+However, as a general guideline, you should dress conservatively, show respect for their culture and religion (primarily Islam), and take all the precautions you would normally take when traveling to a foreign country.

 Morocco Travel Guide